AllenFang/spark-overflow/README.md

    2. Set ```spark.yarn.jar```, there are two way to configure
       - Add ```--conf spark.yarn.jar``` when launch spark-submit
       - Set ```spark.yarn.jar``` on ```SparkConf``` in your spark driver.

+ ### How to find size of dataframe in Spark
+  - In Java, you can use [org.apache.spark.util.SizeEstimator](http://stackoverflow.com/a/35008549)
+  - In Pyspark, one way to do it is to persist the dataframe to disk, then go to the SparkUI Storage tab and see the size